FuzzLLM: A Novel and Universal Fuzzing Framework for Proactively Discovering Jailbreak Vulnerabilities in Large Language Models: Methodology

 \subsection{Automatic Labeling}

-We gain insights from Wang \etal \cite{selfinstruct} and design the label prompt (presented \hyperlink{label_prompt}{below}) to automatically label each attack result.
-This encompasses two key aspects: the teal segment of identification instruction, and the dark red segment of label rule instruction.
-Similar to in-context tuning \cite{chen-etal-2022-in-context} scheme, we manually annotate a set of ground truth labels, analyze and extract key features of error cases, and incorporate this prior knowledge as cues into the context of a new labeling round.
+We gain insights from Wang \etal \cite{selfinstruct} and design the label prompt (one example is presented \hyperlink{label_prompt}{below}) to automatically label each attack result.
+This encompasses two key aspects: the teal segment of the question within the jailbreak prompt and answer from MUTs, and the dark red segment of label rule instruction.
+Instead of setting strict rules for LLMs to follow, we fully utilize LLM's capability of logical reasoning, turning the process of rule-based labeling to the process of reading comprehension based labeling.
+In this case, LLM can tell whether the response follows an illegal request within a jailbreak prompt.
 With this approach, we reduce the error rate to around 4\% (details in Sec. \ref{label_error_rate}).
-Each labeled result is tagged with only ``good" or ``bad" (Figure \ref{overview}, right top box).
+Each labeled result is tagged with only ``good" or ``bad" (Fig. \ref{overview}, right top box).
 Bad answers can be analyzed to discover the model's jailbreak vulnerabilities, or serve as a safety training dataset to fine-tune the MUT \cite{wei2023jailbroken, llama}.